calvinlcz/SWE5006-Team-12/README.md

 ./mvnw
 ./npmw start
 ```
+for windown run mvnw.cmd on cmd.
+run npmw.cmd start on another cmd for traceability.

 Npm is also used to manage CSS and JavaScript dependencies used in this application.
 You can upgrade dependencies by
 specifying a newer version in [package.json](package.json).
 You can also run `./npmw update` and `./npmw install` to manage dependencies.